PerfectlySoft/PerfectDocs/guide/PostgreSQL.md

 	// handle errors
 }
 ```
-The status returned fropm the `p.connectdb()` method is either `.ok` or `.bad`.
+The status returned from the `p.connectdb()` method is either `.ok` or `.bad`.
 This allows you to quickly catch and abort your connection processing if the database server is unavailable.

 ### Running Queries